-Roy Stanhope Black Belt 9th Dan is our chairman with over forty years experience.
+Roy Stanhope Black Belt 9th Dan is our chairman with over fifty years experience.
 Sensei Stanhope has a vast knowledge of many major styles of Karate, a pre-requisite for running a multi-style Organisation such as the United Kingdom All Styles Karate Organisation.
 He holds Dan grades in Shukokai, Shotokan and Wado Ryu.
 In the past he has represented Great Britain at international level and has also held the prestigious posts of England Team Manager and British Team Coach.

 In addition to holding the position of chairman of the United Kingdom All Styles Karate Organisation, Mr Stanhope is also chairman of the United Kingdom Martial Arts Federation and president of the World Union of Karate Associations.

 Phil Mead's background is unique.
 He began his Martial Arts career in 1959 studying Judo and Jujutsu with L. Judd.
 Since that time, he has studied and practiced a plethora of different systems specialising in the Internal Chinese Arts.

 He holds Dan grades in 14 separate systems, including a Grandmaster's grade in the internal art of Chiang Shou.
 His system also encompasses Kempo, Shotokan, Wado Ryu, Tae Kwon Do and many other Chinese styles, including the Martial Art of Bimba style Capoeira (1972).

 Kevin has been practicing Karate since 1974 and has competed in many national and international tournaments in both Kata and Kumite.
 A practitioner of Shukokai Karate who trains and teaches daily.
 Kevin has now retired from competition in order that he can manage the National Kumite Squad.
 Kevin is a qualified judge, referee and Dan Grading Examiner and has also been awarded the role of a Coaching Assessment Officer.